2011 International Court of Justice judges election: Background

+Prior to the election, the composition of the Court was as follows:

+The seats of Judges Koroma, Owada, Simma, Tomka and Xue were thus to be contested at the 2011 election.
 Of these five, all except Bruno Simma were candidates for re-election.

-Another sitting judge, Awn Shawkat Al-Khasawneh, also left the ICJ, having been appointed prime minister of Jordan in October 2011.
+Another sitting judge, Awn Shawkat Al-Khasawneh, also had left the ICJ, having been appointed prime minister of Jordan in October 2011.
 The election to fill that seat was not scheduled until 2012.